-I have to admit I was very surprised at the team van Gaal picked last night, there may well have been a few experienced internationals in the side, but it could have been a lot stronger.
+I have to admit I was very surprised at the team van Gaal picked last night.
+There may well have been a few experienced internationals in the side, but it could have been a lot stronger.

-In the past United would have had Europe to use as an excuse for not taking the Capital One cup seriously, but with only the three domestic trophies to play for this year, I think the tactics last night were strange.
+In the past United would have had Europe to use as an excuse for not taking the Capital One cup seriously.
+But with only the three domestic trophies to play for this year, I think the tactics last night were strange.

 I’m not sure whether it is arrogance on the part of van Gaal (I wouldn’t be surprised if it was).
 Could it be van Gaal thinks winning the Capital One Cup makes little difference to his future ambitions?